rko281/DolphinToPharo/README.md

 ```

 ## To Use
-1. Copy your Dolphin Package (`.pac`) or fileout (`.cls` or `.st`) to your Pharo image directory
+1. Copy your Dolphin Package structure (`.pac`) or fileouts (`.cls` or `.st`) to your Pharo image directory
-2. Change the file extension to `.st`
+2. Evaluate the expression `CodeImporter evaluateDolphinFileNamed: '<your file name>'`
-3. Open the File Browser in your Pharo image, select your Dolphin file and click Install
-4. Your Dolphin code should now be loaded.
+3. Your Dolphin code should now be loaded.
 In the case of a package file, a Pharo package with the same name will have been created.

 ## Notes
 1. This project includes the `Wolphin` package from [ReStoreForPharo](https://github.com/rko281/ReStoreForPharo) to implement basic Dolphin-Pharo compatibility necessary during code file-in.
 Your filed-in code may introduce its own dependency on this package.
-2. Loading this project overrides the normal Pharo file-in mechanism.
-To re-enable this, remove the method `ChunkFileFormatParser class>>new`
+2. Loading a package file will also load any specified Dolphin prerequisite packages provided their .pac file exists in the correct location relative to your Pharo image directory
+3. Dolphin static expressions ( `##(...)` ) are automatically rewritten, removing the `##`prefix and thus rendering them as regular Smalltalk expressions